dy/piezo/docs/r&d.md

       ~ not a big deal: that's just an alias
     - .length isn't nice for groups
       ~ that's fine too
+    + we use aliases in fn arguments, in arrays anyways
+    + that's strongest convention
   * channels | len
     - precedence isn't nice